OanaPelea/Flow_Cytometry_Data_Analysis/README.md

 Example input files

 Folder input_FCS_files_and_lists/0_Files_inputs_for_fcs_analysis_program includes an example input .csv file (00_example_data.csv) together with example .fcs files.

-Please use the same format and replace paths and sequences with your custom data.
+Please use the same format for your own experiments.
+The input file has three columns for replicate filenames (filename_repeat_1, filename_repeat_2, and filename_repeat_3).
+Fill in the appropriate data names and file paths for up to three experimental replicates per condition – each column can take the input filename for one replicate.

+Optionally, you can also modify condition names as well as the exact plasmid names transfected in each experiment to match your specific setup.

 Prerequisites